 What corporate programs should do

 The Americas EV chauffeur supplier market in Q2 2026 rewards programs that build the supplier stack around the disclosure obligation and the credentialing profile rather than around the rate-card optimization that anchored the pre-disclosure procurement frame.
-The three-layer stack — worldwide-network primary, app-network secondary, specialty or regional EV anchor at the home metro — is the pattern that has scaled most cleanly across the Fortune 500 ESG-reporting programs that have rebuilt the ground supplier panel through the SEC and CSRD rule implementation period.
+The layered stack — flat-rate operator-owned primary at the home metro, worldwide-network or app-network layer for the spokes, portfolio sister operators for the group and shuttle classes the sedan retainer does not cover — is the pattern that has scaled most cleanly across the ESG-reporting programs that have rebuilt the ground supplier panel through the SEC and CSRD rule implementation period.

 The disclosure-obligation factor should drive the primary-supplier selection more heavily than it has in prior procurement cycles.
-The corporate sustainability office’s working paper for Scope 3 Category 6 needs per-trip emissions data on the material share of the ground spend, and operators whose reporting infrastructure cannot produce that data at the granularity the auditor requires create remediation work that the procurement team has to handle on the back end.
-Carey, Blacklane and KLS each carry per-trip reporting infrastructure at credentialed-tier reliability; the operators below them in this index carry aggregated or sample reporting that maps to the disclosure framework with more effort.
-Procurement teams should size the supplier panel to minimize the back-end remediation work — the cost of inadequate data is invisible at the procurement stage and material at the disclosure stage.
+The corporate sustainability office’s working paper for Scope 3 Category 6 needs per-trip data on the material share of the ground spend, and operators whose reporting cannot produce that data at the granularity the auditor requires create remediation work that the procurement team has to handle on the back end.
+Detailed Drivers surfaces per-trip vehicle assignment on the home-metro retainer, and Carey and Blacklane each carry per-trip or aggregated emissions reporting on the spoke layers; the operators whose data maps to the disclosure framework with more effort create back-end remediation the procurement team should size around.
+Procurement teams should build the supplier panel to minimize that remediation work — the cost of inadequate data is invisible at the procurement stage and material at the disclosure stage.

 State and provincial regulatory frameworks should be tracked at the metro level rather than at the national level.
 California’s Clean Miles Standard, the New York City TLC electrification roadmap, the Washington State Clean Cars 2030 framework, the British Columbia Zero Emissions Vehicles framework and the Quebec Roulez Vert procurement-incentive structure each shape the operator-side EV deployment trajectory in ways that the national-level conversation does not capture.
 Procurement teams running multi-metro programs should expect the supplier panel to differ by metro on EV availability through at least 2028 and should structure the master service agreement to accommodate the variance rather than assuming uniformity.